DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2023-08-25-runnning_windows.md

 - Dplyr runner integration
 - Rolling regression r
 - R
-- r
 seo_description: Learn how to use the `runner` package in R to apply any function on rolling windows of data.
 Supports custom window sizes, lags, and flexible indexing using dates, ideal for time series analysis.
 seo_title: Apply Any R Function on Rolling Windows with the `runner` Package
 seo_type: article
 summary: This article explores the `runner` package in R, detailing how to apply functions to rolling windows of data with custom window sizes, lags, and indexing, particularly useful for time series and cumulative operations.
 tags:
 - Rolling windows
 - Time series analysis
 - Data manipulation
 - Statistical modeling
 - R
-- r
 title: Applying R Functions on Rolling Windows Using the `runner` Package
 ---